dcunited001/dcunited001.github.io/_posts/2017-10-30-speed-of-thought-sociophysical-postulates-1-to-11.md

 ![Visibility Graph Based Time Series Analysis](/img/posts/2017-10-30-speed-of-thought-sociophysical-postulates-1-to-11/social-circuits.jpg)

-The picture above, from
+The picture above is from
-[Visibility Graph Based Time Series Analysis](https://doi.org/10.1371/journal.pone.0143015), which thoroughly covers time-series analysis applied to informational graphs *and* networks -- yes, there are technical differences.
-The paper's introduction[^graph-based-time-series-analysis] provides a 10,000ft view of the basic techniques and their pitfalls.
+[Visibility Graph Based Time Series Analysis](https://doi.org/10.1371/journal.pone.0143015), which thoroughly covers time-series analysis applied to informational graphs *and* networks.
+The paper's introduction [^graph-based-time-series-analysis] provides a 10,000ft view of the basic techniques and their pitfalls.

 In electrical circuits, the directionality of power flows matters.
 Components like capacitors temporally regulate electrical flow, though